Everything You Need to Know

 About Winlevi, the Newest Acne Rx

 Even though acne is one of the most prevalent skin diseases out there—affecting up to 50 million Americans annually—treatment options have typically revolved around the same few key ingredients.
 Truly new innovations are somewhat of a unicorn in the acne space, making the recent launch of Winlevi, a topical acne cream shown to reduce the amount of pore-clogging sebum produced by your skin, even more exciting.
-Ahead, Linda Stein Gold, M.D., a dermatologist in West Bloomfield, Michigan and an Acne Store advisory board member, explains everything there is to know about this brand-new acne-fighting option.
+Ahead, Linda Stein Gold, M.D., a dermatologist in West Bloomfield, Michigan and Chair of the Acne Store board of dermatologists, explains everything there is to know about this brand-new acne-fighting option.

 Q: What is Winlevi?

 A: Winlevi is the brand name for a drug called clascoterone.
 It’s a topical prescription medication that’s been FDA-approved for the treatment of acne in patients ages 12 and up.

 Q: How does Winlevi acne cream work and how does it differ from other acne treatments?